 How to cook spaghetti squash

-If you have an Instant Pot, it’s your ticket to a fast meal.
+If you have an Instant Pot, it’s your ticket to a quick and easy meal.
 This spaghetti squash only takes seven minutes to cook once your Instant Pot reaches pressure (about 10 minutes or so).
 Or you can prepare this vegetable in your slow cooker or conventional oven.

 With the exception of the conventional oven method, you can opt to cook spaghetti squash whole or halved.
 Like fresh pumpkin, spaghetti squash has seeds.
 I find that it’s easiest to leave the seeds in during cooking; it’s easy to scoop them out once they’re cooked and soft.
 If you prefer to remove them prior to cooking (maybe you want to save the seeds for planting?) try using an ice cream scoop.